jguionnet/samples/15.KubeCon_NA_2025_Demo/README.md

 ### Step 3: Run Setup

-The `00 Setup.ipynb` notebook will automatically:
+The `00_Env-setup.ipynb` notebook will automatically:
 1. Read credentials from `.env.aws`
 2. Install the Crossplane AWS provider
 3. Create a Kubernetes secret with your credentials